-Van Lone Hill Loop Trail is a 5.8 mile loop trail located near Alpine, NY and is rated as difficult.
-The trail is primarily used for hiking and is accessible year-round.
+Van Lone Hill Loop Trail is a 5.8 mile moderately trafficked loop trail located near Alpine, New York that features a great forest setting and is rated as difficult.
+The trail is primarily used for hiking and trail running and is accessible year-round.

 This was a VERY difficult trail to complete, not because of the terrain but because it is not a well marked trail and VERY easy to get off the correct path.
 The Google gps has different coordinates than the trail actually is, so I couldn't rely on that and it got me lost for about an hour and a half.
 I recommend you go with someone's who's done it before.
 A lot of the trail is up hill and I swear it was up hill starting and finishing.
 A frustrating hike for me but the woods are beautiful.